Harukine/Software-Architecture-CSharp10-Dotnet6/ch04/README.md

 #### Web apps
 - A web app is a Platform as a Service (PaaS) option that allows you to deploy various types of applications, including .NET, .NET Core, Java, PHP, Node.js, and Python.
 This option eliminates the need for setting up a structure or an IIS web server.
 - Web apps offer a plan option where you don't need to pay for usage, although there are some limitations, such as only supporting 32-bit apps and lacking scalability features.
 Despite these limitations, web apps can be a great choice for prototyping and testing purposes.

+#### SQL Databases
+- SQL databases in Azure provide the power of Microsoft SQL Server for storage and data processing without the need for a dedicated server.
+Azure takes care of database backups, allowing you to focus on your core business needs and achieve a fast time-to-market.
+- Creating a SQL database in Azure is straightforward, but attention should be paid to server creation and pricing.
+The database depends on a SQL server, which provides the necessary parameters for accessing the database using tools like Visual Studio and SQL Server Management Studio.
+Security features such as Transparent Data Encryption and IP firewalls are available.
+- Choosing the appropriate pricing tier is important as there are different options to optimize costs based on your specific scenario.
+Once the configuration is complete, connecting to the server database is similar to on-premises SQL servers, with the Azure SQL Server firewall providing additional security.